Fine Bubble vs. Coarse Bubble Diffusers

 Standard Aeration Efficiency (SAE) is measured by the number of pounds of oxygen mixed into the wastewater per horsepower-hour as produced by the blowers that power the treatment system.

-Fine bubble diffusers disperse more oxygen into the water column for more efficient aeration, typically producing at least twice as much oxygen mass as comparable coarse bubble diffusers.
-Especially during secondary treatment, when wastewater must be purified to meet the EPA standard of removing 85% of organic matter, efficient aeration is a strong asset.
+Fine bubble diffusers disperse more oxygen into the water column for more efficient aeration, typically producing more oxygen mass than comparable coarse bubble diffusers.
+Especially during secondary treatment, when wastewater must be purified to meet the EPA standard of removing hazardous elements, efficient aeration is a strong asset.

 2. Efficient Oxygen Transfer